-Technology is playing a bigger and bigger role in everyday life — though not in the way films like The Terminator and WALL-E would have you think.
-Instead, one growing dimension involves artificial intelligence (AI), which computers and machines use to help humans make decisions and solve problems.
+Technology is playing a bigger and bigger role in everyday life.
+One of the most significant developments is artificial intelligence (AI), which enables computers and machines to help humans make decisions and solve problems.

-AI has transformed businesses across industries, including banking.
+AI is transforming businesses across industries, including banking.
 But what is artificial intelligence, and how do banks use it to improve processes for customers and employees alike?

 Read on to learn more about the application of artificial intelligence in banking.